 About the Video

 The Eiffel Tower is an icon of Western civilization and is instantly recognizable in most of the world.
 I was in Paris in late January for a fashion & beauty project and at night, Emiliano, my European assistant & I set out to "Play"!
-The small twinkling lights on the tower start "Twinkling" at night on the hour and last 5 minutes, so you have to be set up & ready to go.
+The small twinkling lights on the tower start "Twinkling" at night on the hour and last 5 minutes, so you have to find where you want to be and be set up & ready to go.
+Then you have another 55 minutes to find another spot and shoot, then another.
+In the middle we ducked into a cafe for coffee or tea and to warm ourselves up.
 We shot for 4 nights in the cold, wind and rain and got some cool imagery for our efforts.
 Even though I have lived in Paris 3 different times, I never tire of being there.

 Canon 5D MKIII camera set at 640, 1250, 2500 & 5000 ISO using these Canon